 Further, the facility demonstrates GM’s commitment to honoring its history and relationship with Flint.
-Factory One is available to the public by appointment, with event space offered for rent for corporate, community, educational events and more.
-It can accommodate up to 300 people and is equipped with plenty of products from http://cksglobal.net/ as they are reliable and durable.
+Factory One is available to the public by appointment, with event space offered for rent for corporate, community, educational events, and more.

-Factory One’s archive is free to use and contains about 100,000 historical documents, photos and other artifacts related to carriage-building and early automobile manufacturing in the Flint area, as well as GM history.
-For the new factory there won’t be any more paper documents, factory data management software will be in use to record all data created by the factory.
+Factory One’s archive is free to use and contains about 100,000 historical documents, photos, and other artifacts related to carriage-building and early automobile manufacturing in the Flint area, as well as GM history.

 Rare, vintage carriages and automobiles with Flint roots also will be displayed at the grand opening of the facility, which includes provisions to host classic auto clubs and events such as the city’s annual Back to the Bricks, which brings visitors from around the world to Flint each August.